aravindhkm/RelayerServiceAutomata/RelayerServiceServer/README.md

 # Port number
 PORT=""
+# Receiver Forwarder Contract
+RECEIVERFORWARDERCONTRACT=""
 # Provide the encrypted format private.Please Use the encryptPrivateKey routes for encryption.
 ENCRYPTEDPRIVATEKEY=""
+# Please Provide the secretKey.
+Which one we used for the encryption.
+SECRETKEY=""
 # RPC URL
 RPCURL=""